 Of important note, Beverly Hills is also a city of artists.
 Beverly Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly Hills’s character.

-Telecommuters are a relatively large percentage of the workforce: 13.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Beverly Hills in 2010 was $84,572, which is wealthy relative to California and the nation.
 This equates to an annual income of $338,288 for a family of four.
 However, Beverly Hills contains both very wealthy and poor people as well.